pragma-/Plang/README.md

     fn new_creature(name = "a creature", health = 100, armor = 50, damage = 10) ...

-You can memorize the order of arguments:
+You can memorize the order of arguments, which can be error-prone and confusing:

-    new_creature("a troll", 100, 100, 25)
+    new_creature("a troll", 125, 75, 25)

 Or you can used named arguments, which not only helps readability but also lets you specify arguments in any order:

-    new_creature(damage = 25, health = 100, armor = 100, name = "a troll")
+    new_creature(damage = 25, health = 125, armor = 75, name = "a troll")

 Another advantage of named arguments comes into play when you want to omit some arguments.
-With positional arguments, if you wanted to set only a specific argument, say the last one, you'd also need to set each prior argument.
-With named arguments you can simply specify which arguments you care about and let the default arguments fill in the rest:
+With positional arguments, if you wanted to set specific arguments you'd also need to set each each prior argument, defeating the purpose of the default arguments.

+With named arguments you can simply specify the arguments you care about and let the default arguments do their job for the rest:

-    new_creature(damage = 100)
+    new_creature(armor = 200, damage = 100)

 #### Anonymous functions
     > var greeter = fn { print("Hello!") }; greeter()